grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes appeared on the bridge at the top of the _Prospect_'s sail.
 He looked down at Hemi through the open hatch into the control room and called to him,  "Ya fuckin' ready Hemi?"

 "Almost.
 I need you to take the _Gnat_ off a hundred meters or so.
 We are going to bring the _Prospect_ down to just sail-out, and creep at two knots.
 We will hold it steady.
-Then it is all you: dive the _Gnat_, come up underneath, you should see the mating collar just about under where the sail would be on the bottom --- about one-third of the way forward from the stern.
-Bring the _Gnat_ up under, and _gently_ pop your mating collar into ours, and if you boys did not miss on the location of the docking clamps by too much, you should be able to lock into the hull of the _Prospect_...like a male angler fish."
+Then it is all you: dive the _Gnat_, come up underneath.
+You should see the mating collar just about under where the sail would be on the bottom --- about one-third of the way forward from the stern.
+Bring the _Gnat_ up under, and _gently_ pop your mating collar into ours.
+And if you boys did not miss on the location of the docking clamps by too much, you should be able to lock into the hull of the _Prospect_...like a male angler fish."

-Shakes raised his middle finger and held it out in front of him, toward Hemi.
+Shakes raised his middle finger and held it out toward Hemi.

-"...When you are clamped on, bang on your hatch with one of those wrenches of yours.
+"...When you are clamped on, bang on the _Gnat_'s hatch with one of those wrenches of yours.
 I will have Gregory down there waiting to hear from you.
 Do _not_ open the hatch until Gregory bangs back, OK?
 Even in its current condition, the _Prospect_ will do a lot better if your welds leak than the _Gnat_ will.
 Keep in touch over the ship-to-ship."

 Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
 It remained so quiet aboard the _Prospect_, with no engines and few systems running, that they could hear the _Gnat_'s diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.